nf-core/website/markdown/events/2021/bytesize-7-nf-core-ci-tests.md

 So I recommend setting this up.
 We’ve recently done set this extension pack up (with included extensions), and one of them is called `markdownlint`.

-[8:35](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=515) So if you just type in nf-core into the vs code package, you find this [8:39](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=519).
+[8:35](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=515) So if you just type in nf-core into the vscode package, you find this [8:39](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=519).

 Install it and activate all the things.
 One of them will be markdown, and you’ll get this kind of magic behaviour.